I just saw one of the funniest things I've seen in a long time, especially at the White House.

 If I were predictable, who would have to listen to this program?

-You can know what I was going to say before I said it, and thus why listen.
+You know what I was going to say before I said it, and thus why listen?

-So Parisian sunbathers will no longer be allowed to go nude or wear G strings on the Capitol's artificial beaches, and they'll risk a fine if they're caught bearing their breast or buttocks.
+So, Parisian sunbathers will no longer be allowed to go nude or wear G-strings on the capital's artificial beaches, and they'll risk a fine if they're caught bearing their breasts or buttocks.

 City Hall has issued a decree banning indecent clothing to preserve the tranquility of the sandy beaches created on the banks of the River Seine every summer since 2001.

-Now, I can imagine, we'll stick to the issue.
+Now, I can imagine, Rush, stick to the issue.

 Don't you wonder why this is happening now all of a sudden, folks?